Do less for your SaaS launch to get more

 - don’t reinvent the wheel

-- don’t go for full test coverage (or add tests altogether)
+- don’t go for full test coverage (or no tests at all)

 - don’t be smart about UX or UI—be precise, be clear

-Sjabloon launched as “beta” (and currently still is), you can purchase it for a very discounted price.
+Sjabloon launched as “beta”, it could be purchased for a discounted price.
 I could’ve launched with all the bells and whistles, but there was no way for me to know what I had in mind was really what people were willing to pay for.

-Example: I’ve not added yet any mechanism to lock/prevent access when a user’s “subscription” is expired.
-As this is somewhere in December 2019 earliest (12 months after the first purchase), there’s no rush to do this.
+Example: When I launched I’ve had not added any mechanism to lock/prevent access when a user’s access would expire.
+As this was 12 months after the first purchase, there’s no rush to do this right from the start.
 Example 2: At launch I’ve added the most basic payment implementation using Stripe (basically what Stripe has on their site).
 I’ve since replaced it with the payment feature coming with Sjabloon.